No products in the basket.

 Bus tickets – new prices

 On SITA and EAV buses the tickets allow a specified number of minutes’ travel, including changes, at a number of time/fare levels (new reduced fares from Spring 2015): up to 45 minutes now costs €1.20; long journeys (e.g. Sorrento — Amalfi) €2.70.
 Alas the tickets are no longer interchangeable between SITA and EAV — you have to specify which sort you want.
-On Capri each ticket (bus or funicular) now costs €1.80. + To buy tickets in Amalfi, besides the Tourist Office you can also go to the tobacconist to found on the left corner of the road that leads from the waterfront into the main Duomo piazza in Amalfi.
+On Capri each ticket (bus or funicular) now costs €1.80. + To buy tickets in Amalfi, besides the Tourist Office you can also go to the tobacconist to be found on the right corner of the road that leads from the water-front into the main Duomo piazza in Amalfi.
 (Author, 6/15)